safaris since 1995

 - May to December - Best time for game viewing in Etosha.
 The weather is very hot but if you can stand the heat the game viewing is excellent!

-Staying at the Olive Grove Guesthouse, take delivery of your 4x4 self-drive hire vehicle, Toyota Hilux double Cabin or similar with zero excess.
-Breakfast.
+Staying at the Olive Grove Guesthouse B&B; basis.
+Pick up your 4x4 self-drive hire vehicle, Toyota Hilux double Cabin or similar.
+Explore cosmopolitan Windhoek, a safe, clean city with colonial legacy.

 Last day in Namibia.
 Visit the AfriCat Centre to see the rescued leopards and cheetahs.
 Drive to the airport approximately 3 hours